dwwhalen/cypress-robot-todomvc/robot-framework/blog/BLOG-1.md

 The **1st line** is the name of the keyword (`Verify app calculation`), and it must be left justified.

 The **2nd line** identifies the arguments/parameters for the keyword.
-In our example that's the mathematical term and the expected result from the calculator.
+In our example that's the mathematical term and the expected result of the calculation.

 The **3rd line** is just using the `Log to Console' builtin keyword to log some info to the console.
 Your custom keywords can and should leverage builtin keywords.

-The **4th line** might seem a little tricky.
-Our Calculator application has one method, named do_math.
-This 4th line is calling the Calculator application method and passing the mathematical term.
-The method should return the actual result of the calculation.
-We are setting the `${actual}` variable to the actual value returned from our app.
+The **4th line** might seem a little tricky.  remember our Calculator application has one method, named `do_math`.
+This 4th line is calling `do_math` and passing the mathematical term.  `do_math` will return the  result of the calculation.
+We are setting the `${actual}` variable to the actual value returned from `do_math`.

 The **5th line** is more logging.

-Almost there!
+The **6th line**, ok almost there!
 Remember, this keyword is being used to verify that the actual result returned from the calculator matches our expected result.
 We now have the expected result, so the **6th line** is using another builtin keyword (`Should Be Equal As Numbers`) to assert that the actual result matches the expected result.

 I should also point out, the keywords are usually stored in a separate `keywords` file, and not in the same file as the test suite.
 This allows them to be easily referenced by other Robot test suites.